Miss May I: Formation and early releases (2007–2013)

 Miss May I was formed in 2007, in Troy, Ohio with the original members being Levi Benton, Justin Aufdemkampe, BJ Stead, Jerod Boyd, and Ryan Neff.
 Neff left in late 2007 to join Cincinnati band, Rose Funeral and was then replaced by Josh Gillespie.

 In late 2007, the band released a five-track EP titled Vows for a Massacre followed by their 2008 demo the next year, both of which were self-released.
-This demo contained 6 tracks, including "Architect" and "Tides", which would later on be featured in their first full-length album, Apologies Are for the Weak in 2009.
-It was after this release, that the band was signed onto Rise Records.
+This demo contained 6 tracks, including "Architect" and "Tides", which would later on be featured in their first full-length album, Apologies Are for the Weak.
+The band would sign with Rise Records in late 2008 before releasing their aforementioned debut album through the label in 2009.

 According to the website of producer Joey Sturgis' Foundation Studios, the band had booked studio time in May 2010 to ostensibly record the follow-up to their debut album.
-According to Ryan Neff's Twitter, the new album would be released sometime in August along with a new music video.

-On June 11, 2010, Levi Benton announced that there would be a track on the new album called "Colossal" and that the album would be called Monument and confirmed its release to be on August 17 of that year.
-The artwork for it was also later revealed, featuring the iconic MMI Lion from the cover of the band's debut.
-On September 2, 2010, they released their music video for "Relentless Chaos" Directed by Thunder Down Country.
+Monument was released on August 17, 2010.
 In December 2010, they confirmed plans to appear at Warped Tour 2011.
 The album peaked at 10 on the Top Hard Rock Albums chart, 15 on the Top Independent Albums chart, and 31 on the Top Rock Albums chart.
 The band toured with Abandon All Ships, Sleeping with Sirens and Bury Tomorrow to support the album.